Drenica

 Drenica (Albanian indefinite form: Drenicë, Дреница), also known as the Drenica Valley, is a hilly region in central Kosovo, covering roughly around 700 km2 of Kosovo's total area (6%).
-It consists of two municipalities, Drenas and Skenderaj, and several villages in Klina, Zubin Potok, Mitrovica and Vushtrri.
-It is located west of the capital, Pristina.
+It consists of two municipalities, Drenas and Skenderaj, and several villages in Klina, Zubin Potok, Mitrovica, Istog, and Vushtrri It is located west of the capital, Pristina.

 According to the 2011 Census, the population of the region is 109,389, excluding the surrounding villages.
 Albanians form the absolute majority of the region.